sdss/basecam/docs/getting-started.rst

 Let's assume we have a camera that provides a functional programmatic API.
 This API can be written in C/C++ or we can use an already existing Python wrapping.
 We don't care how that API has been implemented or whether is part of the library we are trying to write or external.
 For now, we'll just assume that we can access the functions of that library through the module ``lib``.

-To wrap the camera API with ``basecam`` we need to subclass `.CameraSystem` and `.BaseCamera` abd override the internal :ref:`abstract methods <abstract-methods>` to connect it to the camera low-level implementation.
+To wrap the camera API with ``basecam`` we need to subclass `.CameraSystem` and `.BaseCamera` and override the internal :ref:`abstract methods <abstract-methods>` to connect it to the camera low-level implementation.

 .. code-block:: python